DESIGN AND TECHNOLGY SUBJECT LEADER PLANNING STATEMENT

 Throughout the school year many classes have the opportunity to experience Design and Technology outside of their classroom environment.
 We work hard to ensure that the curriculum is enriched with hands on opportunities, visits and visitors to the school.

-Our whole school trip to ‘The Chiltern Open Air Museum’ allows the children to use a range of natural resources and to Design and Make their products in and outdoor environment.
+Our whole school trip to ‘The Chiltern Open Air Museum’ allows the children to use a range of natural resources and to design and make their products in and outdoor environment.

 As the Subject Leader I have great passion and enthusiasm for Design and Technology.
-I have worked hard to ensure that the curriculum is broad and balanced throughout the school, showing a clear progression in skills from Reception to Year 6.
+I have worked hard to ensure that the curriculum is broad and balanced throughout the school, showing a clear progression in skills and vocabulary from EYFS to Year 6.
 I have shared my passion for the subject with the class teachers and we have discussed the progression of skills for their year group.
 Together we have shared ideas of how these can be taught to ensure that the ‘End of Key Stage Expectations’ will be met.
 Wherever possible the curriculum is enriched with hands on opportunities, visits and visitors to the school.
 I have made sure that there are cross curricular links throughout Design and Technology and that there are links made to the ‘UN Convention on the Rights of the Child’ and that the curriculum is supported by high quality ‘Continuing Professional Development’.

 D.T supports spiritual development by allowing pupils the opportunity to exercise imagination, inspiration, intuition and insight through creativity and risk taking in analysing, designing and manufacturing a range of products.
 It instils a sense of awe, wonder and mystery when studying the natural world or human achievement.
 Encouraging creativity allows pupils to express innermost thoughts and feelings and to reflect and learn from reflection, for example, asking ‘why?’, ‘how?’ and ‘where?’.